mdulin2/SpokaneCTF/Structure.md

 - Attacking another teams box will give the flag for the challenge.
 - Teams will be subtracted points if their service is down/does not work.
 - Defensively, if a malicious payload is seen, then report this to the officials for extra points.
 Should probably be some sort of cap on this.
+- Harden the system, not about hardening the flag.
 - Some of the wargames will be very weird to judge.
 So, people (known as judges) will manually have to look at them.
 This includes the XSS challenge, "I'm in" moment mitgiations and more.
 - Hints are allowed by the people around.
 However, points will be taken off for this.
 Want the opportunity for people to have fun and solve challenges though!